bastion-rs/blog/_posts/2020-06-14-bastion-floating-on-tide-part-2.md

 $ # nothing happened
 ```

 Wait what?
 How comes nothing happened?
 Hmmm it turns out something happened, but we didn't catch it!
-We just sent a request, and we didn't await a reply. let's do it now
+We just sent a request, and we didn't await a reply. let's do it now.

 ### Writing our request/reply function